Matthew-Wise/feature-flagging-umbraco/Readme.md

 Uses the base property value converter method of checking this, as I am unable to get the correct converter on this request.

 I would suggest never using HasValue and instead null check etc the strongly type value.

-## Nested content
-You can not flag a nested content property, this is due to how nested content updates its model based on the form submitting.

-I would recommend moving the the block list instead.